UPES B.Tech Admissions 2026

 1025009-334080 | 6.66590786-69.5797271 |

-The percentile score is not the same as the percentage of marks obtained.
-Instead, it indicates the relative performance of a candidate compared to others who appeared for the exam in a particular session.
-It is calculated through a normalization process, especially important because JEE Main is conducted in multiple sessions (shifts and days), and the difficulty level can vary from session to session.
+The percentile score is not equivalent to the percentage of marks obtained.
+Instead, it reflects a candidate's performance of a compared to others who appeared for the exam in the same session.
+It is determined through a normalization process, which is crucial because JEE Main is conducted across multiple sessions (on different shifts and days), and the difficulty level may vary from one session to another.

 The rank is the actual position of the candidate in the overall merit list compiled after all shifts of JEE Main are completed.
 The NTA uses the best percentile out of multiple attempts (January and April sessions) to calculate the final All India Rank (AIR).